jszavits/NEAR/README.md

 > \<*genename*\> \<*average ribosome density*\>
 > ...

 where \<*genename*\> is a name for the gene (maximum 10 characters) and \<*average ribosome density*\> is equal to the number of ribosomes per transcript length, where the transcript length is equal to the number of codons including STOP but excluding START.
+Note that by definition, \<*average ribosome density*\> must be smaller or equal to 1/l, where l is the ribosome footprint length in codons.
+An input density that is larger than 1/l will cause the program to stop.

 ### *ribo-seq* directory